ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

     Role deduplication does not consult the invocation signature of parent roles.
 Additionally, when using ``vars:`` instead of role params, there is a side effect of changing variable scoping.
 Using ``vars:`` results in those variables being scoped at the play level.
 In the below example, using ``vars:`` would cause ``n`` to be defined as ``4`` through the entire play, including roles called before it.

     In addition to the above, users should be aware that role de-duplication occurs before variable evaluation.
-This means that lazy evaluation (link) may make seemingly different role invocations equivalently the same, preventing the role from running more than once.
+This means that :term:`Lazy Evaluation` may make seemingly different role invocations equivalently the same, preventing the role from running more than once.

 For example, a role named ``car`` depends on a role named ``wheel`` as follows: